Grus user guide

 Note that Grus only supports connections with sftp.
 If you connect with regular ssh you will be disconnected directly after authentication.

-Recommended: Using a graphical connection:
+For small amounts of data: Using a graphical connection:

-Once this is done, you start Filezilla by simply typing the command "filezilla".
-This will open a graphical Filezilla window.
 To connect to Grus from FileZilla you need to click on File and then Site Manager.
 Inside the Site Manager you can add a New Site, call it Grus and then make sure you enter the connection details as outlined below.

 Host: grus.uppmax.uu.se Port: 22 Protocol: SFTP Logon Type: Ask for password User name: <username>-<projid>

 Note that you do not have to enter the password at this stage.
 That comes later.
+You also have to make a change to a more "hidden" setting called "Limit number of simultaneous connections" in the Transfer settings:

-OBS!
+NB!
 Make sure User is your normal UPPMAX username followed by a hyphen '-' and then the name of your delivery project.
 For example, 'user-delivery123456'.

 In the end it should look like the following: